-Galileo Galilei’s (1564–1642) Sidereus Nuncius (The Sidereal Messenger or The Starry Messenger) was a landmark publication that changed humankind’s understanding of the moon, stars, sun, universe, and, by extension, our position among these things.
+Galileo Galilei’s (February 15, 1564 – January 8.
+1642) Sidereus Nuncius (The Sidereal Messenger or The Starry Messenger) was a landmark publication in 1610 that changed humankind’s understanding of the moon, stars, sun, universe, and, by extension, our position among them.1

 … A new contrivance of glasses [occhaile], drawn from the most recondite speculations of perspective, which renders the visible objects so close to the eye and represents them so distinctly that those that are distant, for example, 9 miles appear as they were only 1 mile distant.

 Galileo’s telescope, fashioned with his own specially cut lenses and his advanced knowledge of optics, allowed him to view the moons of Jupiter (previously considered stars) as well as the mountains and valleys of the earth’s moon.